-According to the UPC Preparatory team the Unified Patent Court (UPC) and as a consequence also the Unitary Patent (UP) are expected to start on April 1, 2023.
-At its start, the UP and UPC will cover the territory of 17 EU countries: Austria (AT), Belgium (BE), Bulgaria (BG), Denmark (DK), Estonia (EE), Finland (FI), France (FR), Germany (DE), Italy (IT), Latvia (LV), Lithuania (LT), Luxembourg (LU), Malta (MT), the Netherlands (NL), Portugal (PT), Slovenia (SI) and Sweden (SE).
+The Unified Patent Court (UPC) and the Unitary Patent (UP) have started on June 1st, 2023.
+At its start, the UP and UPC covers the territory of 17 EU countries: Austria (AT), Belgium (BE), Bulgaria (BG), Denmark (DK), Estonia (EE), Finland (FI), France (FR), Germany (DE), Italy (IT), Latvia (LV), Lithuania (LT), Luxembourg (LU), Malta (MT), the Netherlands (NL), Portugal (PT), Slovenia (SI) and Sweden (SE).
 For reasons of brevity, we refer to the collection of these 17 states as the ‘UP space’.

 What decisions do you need to take at this moment for your